Street orienteering is a fun way to get fit and practise orienteering skills. It is open to both walkers and runners.

 Register via eventor by 12pm each Monday.

 Here is an example Street Orienteering map.
-The maps are almost always printed in Black & White.
 The start is marked as a Triangle, each Control is a circle with the corresponding control number.

 Street Series Course Planning and Organising